Is Grad School for You?

 • I’m not ready to go to work yet.

-If any of the above reasons describe your motivations for grad school, you’d be wise to stop and consider your personal career goals first.
+If any of the above reasons describe your motivations for grad school, stop and consider your personal career goals first.
 (The Office for Talent & Career Development can help you with this!
 Make an appointment with a counselor.)
 Funding is available for grad school, but you’ll likely incur debt in the process.
 Graduate programs can last anywhere from 2-7 years, and require rigorous academic commitment.
 Before you invest your time and money, be certain that you have a plan.
-A graduate degree may result in more job opportunities or a higher pay scale, but there are no guarantees.

 Graduate School Checklist